GSD&M

 Social Media Manager: 2023-2024

-As a Social Media Manager, I wrote copy for 100+ monthly posts, edited short-form videos and graphics, and ensured each post was timely and aligned with our overall social media strategy.
-Additionally, I helped ideate and execute a ‘social-first’ integrated campaign from start to publish.
+As a Social Media Manager, I wrote copy for 100+ monthly posts, edited short-form video and graphics, and ensured content aligned with overarching social strategy and campaign objectives.
+I also helped ideate and execute a social-first integrated campaign from concept through launch.

-Fun fact: I edited Southwest Airlines’ first paid TikTok ad and designed print assets and logos for Air Force’s first-ever social media-forward campaign.
-I love firsts!
+I’ve contributed to first-of-their-kind work, including Southwest Airlines’ first paid TikTok ad and print and logo design for the U.S. Air Force’s first social-first campaign.

 Rather than always pulling from an asset bank, I took time to design